 Scientific name: Cucurbita

-The evolution of wild and domesticated squash is thought to have taken place somewhere in Mexico, dating back at least 8,000 years.
+The evolution of wild and domesticated squash5 is thought to have taken place somewhere in Mexico6, dating back at least 8,000 years.
 From there, it was spread to Central and South America.
 Next to corn and beans, nutrient-rich squash has been a ubiquitous, widely cultivated crop since Mesoamerican times.
 Today, myriad squash varieties abound—thanks to squash's ornamental, texture, and flavor purposes.
 In Costa Rica, we like chayote.

 Origin: South America

 Healthy Latin-Inspired Recipes: Salted Maca Caramel, Maca Bliss Balls

 Thought to have been cultivated for at least 2,000 years, this Andean powerhouse has been a venerable staple for culinary and medicinal purposes alike—including a stamina support for Incan warriors.